-Although it’s a little more complicated than simply hitting print, printing your own virtual reality headset is a great way to introduce your students to printing functional products.
+Have you used pre-made 3D print files before?
+You know it’s a little more complicated than simply hitting print.
+However, printing your own virtual reality headset is certainly a great way to introduce your students to printing functional products.
 By analyzing the design they can have a better understanding of what it takes to create their own design.

 Here are two different 3D headsets I printed and put to the test: Example A and Example B. After printing out the file you have to add a special lens similar to what you would find in Google Cardboard headset.
 These can be purchased on Amazon and are pretty low cost especially if you stock up on them – here are the ones I ordered for the first example.